History of Crystal Palace F.C.: Back among the elite, Cup kings and European glory (2013–present)

 On 4 July 2021, Palace appointed former Arsenal legend Patrick Vieira as their new manager on a three-year contract.
 The Frenchman led the club to a twelfth-place finish and an FA Cup semi-final in his first full season.
 However, he was dismissed in March 2023 after a dismal winless run of 12 games, which had left the club in a relegation battle.
 That same month, Roy Hodgson was re-appointed Palace manager until the end of the season.
 His experience proved crucial as he successfully guided the club to safety, finishing in eleventh-place in the Premier League at the end of the 2022–23 season.
 Hodgson was appointed permanent manager for a second time at the start of the following season, but stepped down from the role prematurely on 19 February 2024.
 On the same day, he was replaced by former Eintracht Frankfurt manager Oliver Glasner.

 Glasner made an instant impact and Palace achieved a strong finish at the end of the 2023–24 season, winning six of their last seven league games.
 The following season, Glasner steered Palace to their first ever major trophy, with a 1–0 victory over Manchester City in the 2025 FA Cup final, which also saw the club qualify for the UEFA Europa League for the first time.
-However, their place in the Europa League came under threat due to UEFA's strict rules on multi-club ownership, which in Palace's case involved their majority shareholder John Textor also owning French club Lyon, who had qualified for the same competition.
+However, their place in that competition came under threat due to UEFA's strict rules on multi-club ownership, which in Palace's case involved their majority shareholder John Textor also owning French club Lyon, who had qualified for the Europa League as well.
 This eventually led to UEFA ruling that Palace were in breach of the rules on multi-club ownership and therefore should be demoted to the UEFA Conference League.
 The club took their appeal to the Court of Arbitration for Sport (CAS), who upheld UEFA's ruling on 11 August 2025.

 At the start of the 2025–26 season, Palace followed up their FA Cup triumph by winning the 2025 FA Community Shield.
-The club also progressed through to the group stages of the UEFA Conference League, after defeating Norwegian club Fredrikstad 1–0 on aggregate, in the qualifying play-off round.
+The club also progressed to the group stages of the UEFA Conference League, after defeating Norwegian club Fredrikstad 1–0 on aggregate, in the qualifying play-off round.
+In the third round of the FA Cup, Palace as the holders, lost to sixth-tier Macclesfield in arguably the greatest shock of all time in the competition.
+However, the club made amends in the Conference League, progressing through the group stages and subsequent knockout rounds to reach their first major European final.
+On 27 May 2026, Palace beat Spanish club Rayo Vallecano 1–0 in Leipzig to win their first European trophy.
+Glasner departed the club at the end of the season after his contract expired, and was replaced by Pierre Sage, the former RC Lens manager who signed a three-year contract.